alxhill/alxhill.dev/topics/metal-splats.md

 The complexity of which elements should be swapped will be encoded in the command buffer.
 This means the earlier layers will have many more commands (operating over less data though).
 Doubt this will be optimal but interested to see both if it's correct without any memory fences, and how it performs.

-* Somehow it worked perfectly first-try 🤯
+* Somehow it worked first-try 🤯

 Performance wise, it's not good:
 ```